sjpozzuoli/kickstarter-analysis/README.md

   * May and June are the most successful months to launch a campaign based both on number and percentage.
   * The only month where there is less than 50% of campaigns successful is December.

-2. Conslusions of Outcomes based on Goals
+2. Conslusion of Outcomes based on Goals
   * The smaller the goal, the better chance the Kickstarter has to be a success.
 If the goal is kept to $4999 and under, the chance of success is 73%.

 3. Limiatations of the Dataset